dmurdoch/rgl/README.md

 The R Core Team for some code from R.
 Dirk Eddelbuettel <edd@debian.org>
 The authors of Shiny for their private RNG code.
-Jeroen Ooms for Rtools40 and Freetype help.
+Jeroen Ooms for Rtools40 and FreeType help.
 Yohann Demont for Shiny code, suggestions, and testing.
 Joshua Ulrich for a lot of help with the Github migration.